-As of December 31, 2022, 74.7% of our loans by carrying value earned a floating rate of interest indexed to LIBOR, and 23.9% to SOFR.
-As of December 31, 2022, 54.5% of our outstanding financing arrangements (excluding our convertible senior notes) bore interest indexed to LIBOR, and 45.5% to SOFR.
-All of our LIBOR-based arrangements provide procedures for determining an alternative base rate in the event that LIBOR is discontinued.
+As of December 31, 2021, 98.8% of our loans by carrying value earned a floating rate of interest indexed to LIBOR, and 100.0% of our outstanding financing arrangements (excluding our convertible notes and senior secured financing facilities) bear interest indexed to LIBOR.
+All of these arrangements provide procedures for determining an alternative base rate in the event that LIBOR is discontinued.
 Regardless, there can be no assurances as to what alternative base rates may be and whether such base rate will be more or less favorable than LIBOR and any other unforeseen impacts of the potential discontinuation of LIBOR.
 Any changes, reforms or replacements relating to LIBOR could increase our interest expense and could have an adverse impact on the market for or value of any LIBOR-linked securities, loans, derivatives and other financial obligations or extensions of credit held by or due to us or on our overall financial condition or results of operations.
 In addition, there could be a mismatch between the timing of adjusting the floating base rate from LIBOR to an alternative base rate upon the discontinuation of LIBOR, between our financing arrangements and our loan investments, which may have an immediate and significant adverse impact on our results of operations and cash flows and the market value of our investments.
-We are monitoring the developments with respect to the phasing out of LIBOR and are working with our lenders and borrowers to minimize the impact of any LIBOR transition on our financial condition and results of operations, but can provide no assurances regarding the ultimate impact of the discontinuation of LIBOR.
+We are monitoring the developments with respect to the potential phasing out of LIBOR and are working with our lenders and borrowers to minimize the impact of any LIBOR transition on our financial condition and results of operations, but can provide no assurances regarding the impact of the discontinuation of LIBOR.